 You are allowed to bring your mobile phone to school, but it must be switched off during the school day and not be seen or heard.
 They disturb learning and distract other students.
 Mobile phones, iPods, MP3 players and other electronic devices will be confiscated if used or left turned on during school time; this includes in the corridors and public areas.
 Confiscated electronic devices will be returned at the end of the school day and you will receive an after-school detention.

-Smart watches are banned.
-You may not wear headphones in the school building at any time (unless you have been asked to do so for a chromebook activity).
+Smart watches are not allowed and you may not wear headphones in the school building at any time (unless you have been asked to do so for a chromebook activity).

 Should you need to contact your parents at any time during the school day, do not use your mobile phone, even if you think it is an emergency.
 Please go to the Student Reception either at break or lunchtime, and you will be able to call home.